 The Walled City of Baku (Icharisheher – Old Town) is A UNESCO Cultural World Heritage site.
 It reveals evidence of Zoroastrian, Sasanian, Arabic, Persian, Shirvani, Ottoman, and Russian presence in cultural continuity.
 The Old Town has preserved much of its 12th-century defensive walls and Maiden Tower (Giz Galasy) and may other cultural structures dating from the 7th to 6th centuries BC, to the 15th-century Shirvanshahs’ Palace is one of the pearls of Azerbaijan’s architecture.

-Experience Baku through its food, drink on a walking tour across both medieval and trendy streets meanwhile enjoying sights, smells and tastes of Azerbaijan cuisine and culinary culture, and conclude the tour with a wine tasting.
-During the 3-hour your guide will lead you in a small group of up to seven people to the six cafes and restaurants, tea house, a candy shop and wine bar in Old Town and Downtown Baku.
+Experience Baku through its food and wine on a walking tour across both medieval and trendy streets meanwhile enjoying the sights, falvours, and tastes of Azerbaijan cuisine and culinary culture, and conclude the tour with wine, tea, and sweet tasting.
+During the 4.5-hour your guide will lead you in a small group of up to seven people to the top cafes and restaurants, a tea house, street vendors, and a wine bar in Downtown Baku.
 Come on the hungry side; samples are generous and a shared meal is included.
-This tour is ideal for food enthusiasts who like to have an overview into Azerbaijani cuisine over three-hour walking tour.
+This tour is ideal for food enthusiasts who like to have an overview of Azerbaijani cuisine over a guided walking tour.

 Learn about local cuisine and how locals eat and drink

-Tasting a must-have foods and drinks of local cuisine
+Tasting must-have foods and drinks of local cuisine

 Insider’s Guide to Baku Dining